fosskers/aura/book/src/storage.md

 # Package Storage Locations

 This page explains all important filepaths for Aura.
-All paths here can [be configured](configuration.md) in `aura.conf` or changed dynamically with CLI flags.
+Build paths can [be configured](configuration.md) in `aura.conf` or changed dynamically with CLI flags.